Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, that's right.

-He's writing op-eds that run in Mexico and Central American company countries yesterday and today that apologize for his own country.
+He's writing op-eds that run in Mexico and Central American countries yesterday and today that apologize for his own country.

-He goes to the G twenty.
+He goes to the G20.

 He apologizes for his own country.

-For a president of the United States who does not like this country as it's currently structured, and who by his own admission is now going to build a new foundation.
+For a president of the United States who does not like this country as it's currently structured and who, by his own admission, is now going to build a new foundation.

 Isn't it easy and easier to release this and say, see, I told you our country was guilty.